 Using the JLA logo

-Below are some guidelines for the use of the James Lind Alliance (JLA), NIHR, and partner logos.
-The JLA and NIHR logos are for the use of approved JLA Priority Setting Partnerships (PSPs) working with a JLA Adviser.
-To request a file of the logos, please email email@example.com The logotypes must never be recreated or altered in any way.
+Below are some guidelines for the use of the James Lind Alliance (JLA) logo.
+The JLA logo is for the use of approved JLA Priority Setting Partnerships (PSPs) working with a JLA Adviser.
+To request a file of the logo, please email email@example.com The logo must never be recreated or altered in any way.
+A reversed out version is available for use on dark backgrounds.

 Please contact firstname.lastname@example.org with any questions.

 The exclusion zone is the area around the logotype that should always be kept clear.
-To ensure that the JLA and NIHR logotypes remain clear, nothing should ever appear inside the exclusion zone, which is 8.5mm, and no other graphic or typography should appear in this area.
+To ensure that the JLA logo remains clear, nothing should ever appear inside the exclusion zone, which is 8.5mm, and no other graphic or typography should appear in this area.
 For example:

 Copyright of James Lind image